harishmohanraj/ag2/website/docs/getting-started/index.md

 ```
 1. Separate to `system_message`, we add a `description` for our planner and reviewer agents and this is used exclusively for the purposes of determining the next agent by the `GroupChatManager`.

-2. The teacher's `system_message` is suitable as a description, so by not setting it the `GroupChatManager` will use the `system_message` for the teacher when determining the next agent.
+2. The teacher's `system_message` is suitable as a description so, by not setting it, the `GroupChatManager` will use the `system_message` for the teacher when determining the next agent.

 3. The workflow is ended when the teacher's message contains the phrase "DONE!".

 4. Construct the `GroupChat` with our agents and selection method as automatic (which is the default).

-5. `GroupChat`'s require a `GroupChatManager` to manage the chat and an LLM configuration is required because they'll use an LLM to decide the next agent.
+5. `GroupChat` requires a `GroupChatManager` to manage the chat and an LLM configuration is needed because they'll use an LLM to decide the next agent.

-6. Starting a chat with the `GroupChatManager` as the `recipient` kicks off the group chat
+6. Starting a chat with the `GroupChatManager` as the `recipient` kicks off the group chat.

 ```console
 teacher_agent (to group_manager):